Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/bitrate-command.md

 ---
-title: Bitrate Command (by MrWaldo)
+title: Bitrate Command (by WaldoAndFriends)
 description: Saves the current bitrate when the StreamStatus Event is emitted by the OBS websocket, by assigning an Action to the Event.
 published: true
 date: 2022-07-24T06:08:22.402Z